 Marbella is a fabulous city in the Costa del Sol in Spain.
-With so many great places to visit near Marbella, as well as around the city, it’s no wonder it’s well known for the “famous and rich” people and you can usually spot here.
+With so many great places to visit near Marbella, as well as around the city, it’s no wonder it’s well known for the “famous and rich” people and you can usually spot them here.

 There are a lot of great places to see in Marbella, and it is the perfect place to relax, soak up the sun and enjoy great things to do all over Andalucia.

-Some historians believe that Marbella exists from the 7th century BC.
+Some historians believe that Marbella exists since the 7th century BC.
 The first evidence of the city started during the middle ages.
 It is one of few cities in Andalusia that was already popular and big before the tourists came in the 1960s.

 The first hotels were actually built in 1918 and 1926.
 So if you enjoy old buildings, this a place for you.
-Especially if you know where to stay in Marabella to get the best combination of history and views.
+Especially if you know where to stay in Marbella to get the best combination of history and views.

 In 1954 Marbella Club opened; an international resort for movie stars, nobility, and business executives.
-This was the start of the Jet Set, that you will still find.
+This was the start of the Jet Set, which you will still find.
 Nowadays, you can find a lot of famous people on their holiday or and some even live in and around Marbella.

 However, Marbella is also a coveted travel destination for everybody due to its sandy beaches, golf courses and warm temperatures all year round.
 It’s actually one of the best destinations for winter holidays in Spain.

 There are a lot of unusual things to do in Marbella, and enough sites to fill up at least a 3 day itinerary for Marbella.
 Which is why this guide will let you know what to visit in Marbella, not just the surrounding areas!

 This blog is supported by you, dear reader.
 If you purchase through a link, we earn a small commission.
 As an Amazon Affiliate, we earn from qualifying purchases.